Disentangling Geometry, Performance, and Training in Language Models: Alternatives to Effective Rank

 \paragraph{Representation geometry varies less than the unembedding geometry.} \blfootnote{ As per \citet{arora-etal-2016-latent}, the partition function is useful to measure the global isotropy of a large, fixed set of vectors, such as $\boldsymbol{\mathrm{W}}$.
 In contrast, $\boldsymbol{\mathrm{H}}$ captures only a limited set of samples and cannot reflect the global geometry, making the metric unreliable for them.
 Hence, we compute it for $\boldsymbol{\mathrm{W}}$ but not $\boldsymbol{\mathrm{H}}$. } From Figure~\ref{fig:all_models_cross_metrics_scatter}, we observe that model representations have substantially higher rank and less variation than the unembedding matrix.
 They also exhibit low cosine similarity, aligning with prior observations \cite{machina-mercer-2024-anisotropy, godey-etal-2024-anisotropy, razzhigaev-etal-2024-shape}.
 Interestingly, model representations with similar effective rank, $\mathcal{R}(\boldsymbol{\mathrm{H}})$, span a wide variety of embedding similarity $\mathcal{A}(\boldsymbol{\mathrm{W}})$.
 Similar trend is observed for $\mathcal{A}(\boldsymbol{\mathrm{H}})$ vs $\mathcal{A}(\boldsymbol{\mathrm{W}})$.
 This indicates that high alignment among embeddings does not directly translate to similarly aligned representations.
 The unembedding Isotropy, $\mathcal{I}(\boldsymbol{\mathrm{W}})$, displays more or less similar trends when compared with either the model representations or the unembedding matrix.
 One notable exception is that models with low Isotropy in the unembedding matrix tend to produce representations with substantially lower cosine similarity.
 These models also correspond to training regimes with low weight decay.
+Lastly, we see that the geometry of $\textbf{H}$ varies less than $\textbf{W}$, as both are expected to capture different properties.
+The effective rank of $\textbf{H}$ reflects variation in final-layer representations across inputs, whereas $\textbf{W}$ is directly shaped by gradients and encodes prediction errors.
+Since $\textbf{H}$ arises from layered transformations and $\textbf{W}$ from the output objective, there is no strong reason to expect their effective ranks to correlate.
+Thus, we conclude that they should not be analyzed interchangeably.
 We elaborate more on the effect of the last token's final-layer representation geometry on downstream performance in Appendix~\ref{sec:app_results}.